 Media coverage: We use the Media Data together with Identity and Contact Data for Premier League-related publishing and media coverage.
 Except where you are not the subject of the Media Data, for example in general crowd shots, we will seek your consent and provide you with information about our intended use of such information.

 Fanzone callers: The Premier League delivers the Fanzone Programme in conjunction with IMG Studios.
-We use the Identity Data, Contact Data and Communications Data along with any other information you share with us (for example, which Club you support) when you contact us via your chosen means (a "caller") in connection with our operation, administration and distribution of the Fanzone audio-visual programme.
+We use the Identity Data, and Contact Data along with any other information you share with us (for example, which Club you support) when you contact us via your chosen means (a "caller") in connection with our operation, administration and distribution of the Fanzone audio-visual programme.
 We then keep a record of this information so that we can contact you in the future if we would like to hear from you again or reuse your comments.
 By providing this information to us you are consenting to our use of the data for these purposes and you can withdraw that consent at any time by contacting us at email@example.com.
-Note that we also keep a record of caller details to ensure we don't use the same callers each time and to prevent repeat of abusive callers so we are using this data on the basis that it is necessary for our legitimate interests in providing interesting, inclusive and responsible programming.
+Note that we also keep a record of caller details to ensure we don't use the same callers each time and to prevent a repeat of abusive callers so we are using this data on the basis that it is necessary for our legitimate interests in providing interesting, inclusive and responsible programming.